Estes Park Theatre: History Highlights

 When Gwynn died in 1963, businessman Vic Walker bought the theatre from Gwynn's estate.
 Not knowing much about the theatre business, he enlisted the help of Gwynn's long time friend and associate, John Ramey, to keep the theatre running.

 Ola & Mickey Stanger began operating the Park Theatre in 1968, when they did some significant renovations.
-They initially leased it from Vic Walker, and later purchased it from him in 1982.
+They initially leased it from Vic Walker, and later purchased the theatre from him in 1982.
 Mickey and Ola passed away in 2003 and 2005, respectively.
 Through the collaborative efforts of the Stanger descendants, the Park Theatre continues to operates now year round as a family-owned business.

 Mickey and Ola Stanger started out in the cinema business when they bought the Windsor Theatre (Windsor, Colorado) in 1946.
 In 1954, they moved to Denver to build the Evans Drive-In Theatre, which they operated (with their 2 children, Sharon and Andrew) as a family business for many years.
 And in 1964, they purchased the Lake Estes Drive-In Theatre in Estes Park, which was also family-operated.
 You will now see grandchildren and great grandchildren helping you at the Historic Park Theatre.